tuokri/rs2-audio-extractor/README.md

 `extract.exe "C:\...\WwiseAudio" "C:\output"`

-## Concrete usage examples commands
+## Concrete usage example commands

 **First open PowerShell or cmd.exe in the folder where you extracted extract.exe**